xumiao/pymonk/README.md

 **MONK**
 ======

-MONK is a distributed interactive machine learning framework for both **users** and **scientists** with a focus on the agility and the sharing of the models. **pymonk** is a python implementation version.
+MONK is a distributed interactive machine learning framework for both **users** and **scientists** with a focus on the agility of building and sharing the models. **pymonk** is a python implementation version.

 Big Learning
 --------